Preparing For Your Appearance

 microphone

 We use the highest quality recording software available, but that doesn’t matter without a good microphone.
 If you have a USB desktop microphone similar to the one shown, we should be set.
-If you don’t, consider letting us ship one to you, along with a return shipping label.
+If you don’t, we will purchase and ship one to you, with our compliments.
 It will make a big difference in the quality of the interview, and will help listeners stay until the very end.
+Internal laptop microphones and Bluetooth headset microphones are not sufficient for our production standards.

 headphones

-If you don’t use headphones, we will need to use noise-cancellation, which highly diminishes sound quality. (think Skype!)
+If you don’t use headphones, we will need to use noise cancellation, which highly diminishes sound quality. (think old Skype chats!)
 Headphones also allow you to hear our end of the conversation clearly.
 Earbuds are fine too, and wired are best, but we do require headphones.

 video